 No. 4 Gonzaga beats BYU 93-63 for 28th straight WCC road win

+Every time the Cougars started to put together a rally, Gonzaga dug them a deeper hole.

+“Our team just has so many weapons offensively,” Clarke said.
+“I feel like it’s really, really hard to keep up with us in games if you don’t have five players that can match up with us.”

-Gonzaga (20-2, 7-0 West Coast Conference) has won 28 straight road games against WCC opponents and 21 consecutive league games overall.
+Gonzaga has won 28 straight road games against WCC opponents and 21 consecutive league games overall.
 Both streaks lead the nation.

 T.J.
 Haws scored 16 points and Zac Seljaas had 12 to lead the Cougars.
 Yoeli Childs added 12 points and seven rebounds.

-BYU (13-10, 5-3) lost for the second time in three games after shooting just 37 percent from the field.
+BYU (13-10, 5-3) lost for the second time in three games after sputtering on offense for the better part of 40 minutes.

+“We just had a really hard time trying to convert,” Rose said.
+“We got the ball up on the rim and it seemed to fall off early.
+That’s the kind of thing that hurt our confidence.”

-Gonzaga took control on both ends of the floor almost from the opening tip.
+Gonzaga took control on both ends almost from the opening tip.
 The Bulldogs used a 12-1 run fueled by back-to-back 3-pointers from Zach Norvell Jr. and Kispert and a pair of dunks from Hachimura to sprint out to a 19-6 lead.

 BYU struggled to generate offense early.
 The Cougars missed 10 of their first 13 shots before making three straight to chip away at the deficit.
 Jahshire Hardnett capped the string of baskets with a 3 that cut Gonzaga’s lead to 23-18.

-That’s as close as BYU got.
-The Cougars quickly went ice cold again.
+That’s as close as BYU got, and the Cougars quickly went cold again.
 BYU missed nine shots in a row and finished the first half 9 of 33 (27 percent) from the field.

+“Our defense has been getting better and better and better,” Few said.
+“It was really good tonight, especially in that first half.”

-Gonzaga took advantage by stringing together an 18-2 run.
+Gonzaga took advantage of BYU’s misses by stringing together an 18-2 run.
 Hachimura bookended a spurt that gave the Bulldogs a 41-20 lead with a layup and a dunk.

 Gonzaga: Since the start of conference play, Gonzaga has played like a team poised to be a Final Four contender.
-There’s a distinct chance the Bulldogs could run the table in the WCC.
+There’s a distinct chance the Bulldogs could run the table in the WCC for the first time since the 2012-13 season.

 BYU: Long first-half shooting droughts doomed any faint upset chances the Cougars possessed.
 Gonzaga kept Childs in check when it mattered and BYU’s guards could not knock down enough shots from the perimeter to relieve pressure around the basket.